Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay: Rugged cliffs, rocky shores & sandy beaches

-Unfortunately, we encountered stormy weather during our first week in Streaky Bay, despite it already being December.
+Despite us getting to Streaky Bay in December, it was stormy AF the first week.
 Driving from Elliston, we had to tow through heavy rain, and once we got to the caravan park, we had to set up in it.
 As you can imagine, my hubby and I got absolutely soaked!

 The weather was a bit hit-and-miss for the rest of the time, but we managed to do some sightseeing during most of our weekends.
 The coastal scenic drives were a fantastic way to explore the spectacular Streaky Bay coastline.
 I really enjoyed spots like Smooth Pool and The Granites with their rocky outcrop, and interesting rock pools and lagoons to explore.